 - A logo and cover photo

-On top of that, Google now allows commercial video on GMB profiles.
+On top of that, Google now allows commercial videos on GMB profiles.
 It’s a great way to draw in clientele.

 However, you need to be sure to follow Google’s picture and video standards to the letter.

-For pictures, that means formatting in JPG or PNG, maintaining between 10KB and 5MB picture size, and uploading at the recommended resolution of 720 px tall, 720 px wide.
+For pictures, that means formatting in JPG or PNG, maintaining between 10KB and 5MB picture size, and uploading at the recommended resolution of 720 px tall and 720 px wide.

 Multi-location businesses should also remember to use unique photos for each business location.